SDA-SE/sda-dropwizard-commons/README.md

 trace token to correlate  a set of service invocations that belongs to the same logically cohesive call of a higher level service offered by the SDA platform, e.g. interaction service. .

-Status:
-- Ready to use
-- When using new threads for clients to invoke another service, the trace token is not transferred out-of-the-box.
-  The same holds for mentioning the trace token in log entries of new threads.

 ##### Weld